sigmod/sqlpp/document.md

   * if the group by expression is a field access expression, the generated variable's name is the same as the string of last identifier of the expression;
   * for all other cases, the compiler generates a unique variable, however, the user query cannot refer to this generated variable.

-The next example demonstrates a query that do not provide binding variables for group key expressions.
+The next example demonstrates a query that does not provide binding variables for group key expressions.

 #### Example